valory-xyz/agent-academy-1/docs/index.md

 In order to run a local demo of the El Collectooorr service:

-1. [Set up your system](https://docs.autonolas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy.
+1. [Set up your system](https://docs.autonolas.network/open-autonomy/guides/set_up/) to work with the Open Autonomy framework.
 We recommend that you use these commands:

     ```bash
     mkdir your_workspace && cd your_workspace